Hornbill-Docs/esp-fundamentals/esp-fundamentals/reference-guides/express-logic.md

 |LIKE|SQL-style LIKE operator in expressions.
 An example would be: -<br><br>`a LIKE b`<br>`‘a’ LIKE ‘b’`<br><br>The like operation should support the SQL style % prefix and postfix wildcard, so ‘a%’ starts with,  or ‘%a’ ends with.
 Matches should be case-insensitive|
 |IN|SQL-style IN operator, for example<br><br>`‘a’ IN (‘b’, ‘c’, ‘d’)`<br><br>The IN operation should do checks in an case-insensitive form.|
 |NOT|SQL-style NOT operator in expressions.
 Examples would be <br><br>`a NOT LIKE b`<br>`NOT 1`<br>`1 NOT IN (1,2,3)`<br><br>The NOT operator will invert the logical result of the expression to its right.

+## ExpressLogic Data Types Comparison Behavior
+When comparing two values, it’s likely that in some cases the user writing the expression might compare a string to a number.
+Rather than fail in this case, what the expression evaluation will do is attempt to convert the string value to a number, but only if the string only contains characters that can be converted to a number, and then do a numeric comparison.
+If the string contains characters that are not numerals, then the number value is converted to a string, and a string comparison is performed instead.
+The reasoning behind this behavior is to make the expressions as easy as possible to use.

 ## ExpressLogic Functions
 Functions can take any number of arguments and will a single return value.
 Arguments can be literal values, identifier (variable) values or the return value from another function.
 For example:-